-Our main result is that if the smallest complementary set of signals is of size K-where K is the number of unknown variables (including both the parameter of interest and all of the confounding variables)-then a decentralized research process achieves efficient learning in the long run.
+the confounding variables)-then a decentralized research process achieves efficient learning in the long run.
 In contrast, if the smallest complementary set contains fewer than K signals, then early suboptimal information acquisitions can propagate across time, creating persistent inefficiencies in information gathering.
 We call such outcomes "learning traps."

-The key intuition is as follows.
+The main intuition is as follows.
 The tension between the interests of short-lived agents and a patient social planner arises because optimal learning may require investments in information about confounding variables that will be useful only later in the learning process.
 If the smallest complementary set has cardinality equal to the number of unknowns, then the payoff-relevant parameter can only be learned if all confounds are also learned.
-Thus even short-lived agents will choose to acquire information that reveals the confounding variables, leading them to eventually discover the best set of signals (that lead to efficient learning).
+Thus even short-lived agents will choose to acquire information that reveals the confounding variables, leading them to eventually discover the best set of signals (that leads to efficient learning).
 By the same logic, if there is a complementary set of size smaller than the number of unknowns, then it is possible to learn the payoff-relevant parameter even if some confounding variables are never learned.
 This allows the wedge between short- and long-run incentives to persist.